jembi/openhim-docs/docs/how-to/how-to-install-on-windows.md

 As with Node.js, the official process should be suitable for the OpenHIM.
 However, MongoDB requires some additional steps after running the installer - in particular it would be a good idea to setup MongoDB as a service.

-The following guide should help you get fully setup: <https://docs.mongodb.org/manual/tutorial/install-mongodb-on-windows/>
+[This guide](https://docs.mongodb.org/manual/tutorial/install-mongodb-on-windows/) should help you get fully setup.

 ## OpenHIM Core